pflanze/functional-perl/htmlgen/README.md

 which might be in the core.)

-If you don't want to (or can't) install `Sub::Call::Tail`, you can instead rely on the bundled tail expansion hack by running:
+If you don't want to (or can't) install `Sub::Call::Tail`, you can instead rely on the bundled tail expansion hack by running the second variant shown in the next section.

+## Run

+    website/gen

+or if you don't have `Sub::Call::Tail` installed:

     meta/tail-expand && HTMLGEN_=1 website/gen

-Otherwise you could just run:

-    website/gen
+The output is written to `website/www/`.

 ## Formatting